 Passion flower vine (Passiflora incarnata/edulis) is by far one of the most well rounded herbs the Amazon rainforest has to offer.
 There are over 300 species of passionflower, and recent evidence suggests that many of them can be used interchangeably.
 That said, the preferred species are generally considered to be Passiflora incarnata, and Passiflora edulis.

 Passionflower is traditionally used as a tea, but can also be used effectively as a herbal extract or tincture.
-Its benefits include analgesic, muscle relaxant, antibacterial, anti-depressant, anti-anxiety, promotes calmness, slows racing thoughts, aids in falling asleep, fights cancer, protects the heart, and lowers blood pressure.
+Its benefits include analgesic, muscle relaxant, antibacterial, anti-depressant, anti-anxiety, slows racing thoughts, anti-insomnia, protects the heart, and lowers blood pressure.

 - Monoamine oxidase inhibitor

 - General pain